 The permit in Uganda costs 150USD to 50USD however tracking the habituated groups costs 220USD.

 On the other hand, Rwanda costs 100USD .

 - Hiking books preferably water proofs

 - Rain jacket and a porter if there is need

-Note: a porter is a person who carries daypacks for the tourist.
-These are usually considered as extra help for the tourists since tracking may get a bit tiring and these come at a cost of about 20USD depending on the country and the place where a tourist is going to go tracking.
+Note: A porter is a person who carries daypacks for the tourist.
+This lies under extra help for the tourists since tracking may get a bit tiring.
+It attracts a cost of about 20USD depending on the country and the trekking location.